 The Compensation Committee exercises the powers of the Board of Directors pertaining to compensation and benefits, including incentive/bonus plans, stock compensation plans, retirement programs, insurance plans and salary matters relating to the compensation of the CEO and other executive officers.
 The Compensation Committee is responsible for periodically reviewing our incentive compensation arrangements to confirm that the design of incentive pay does not encourage unnecessary risk taking.
-The Compensation Committee also reviews the Compensation Discussion and Analysis contained in our proxy statement and prepares a report for inclusion in our proxy statement.
+The committee also reviews the Compensation Discussion and Analysis contained in our proxy statement and prepares a report for inclusion in our proxy statement.

 The Compensation Committee must consist of no fewer than two members, all of whom must be independent in accordance with applicable listing standards.
-In addition, at least two members must qualify as "outside" directors within the meaning of Section 162(m) of the Code.
-The Compensation Committee currently consists of Ms. Kugelman and Messrs.
-Morse and Bousquet-Chavanne, with Mr. Morse serving as Chairman of the committee.
-Assuming the election of all nominees to the Board of Directors, it is contemplated that Mr. Bousquet-Chavanne will assume the position of Chairman of the committee.
-Each of the Compensation Committee members is considered "independent" as defined in the NASDAQ rules and qualifies as an "outside" director within the meaning of Section 162(m) of the Code.
-In 2011, the Compensation Committee met four times.
+In addition, at least two members must qualify as "outside" directors within the meaning of Section 162(m) of the IRS Code.
+In 2012, the Compensation Committee consisted of Mmes.
+Kugelman and Sarnoff and Messrs.
+Bousquet-Chavanne and Morse, with Mr. Bousquet-Chavanne serving as Chairman of the committee.
+Each of the Compensation Committee members is considered "independent" as defined in the NASDAQ rules and qualifies as an "outside" director within the meaning of Section 162(m) of the IRS Code.
+In 2012, the Compensation Committee met five times and acted by written consent once.